ManjitBedi/CubeTrip/README.md

 4) Scene Kit - camera movement & object tracking

-* WIP: create a scene from placing nodes in a SCN file & then at run-time associate .OBJ files for the road, terrain & trees
+* create a scene from placing nodes in a SCN file & then at run-time associate .OBJ files for the road, terrain & trees

-* TODO: set up way points (maybe just re-use the road nodes) & have the camera move along them in a loop
+* set up way points (maybe just re-use the road nodes) & have the camera move along them

 * TODO: add some objects to the scene, have the camera move along the way points & track object